A Guide to Creating Employee Spotlights

 Utilize Your newest hires

 Interviewing a new hire is quite different from interviewing your CEO.
-While they don’t have the long-term experience or full insight into the company’s culture, new employees have a unique newbie perspective to offer candidates.
-Project44 interviewed a few employees to share their first impressions and experiences with the company by asking questions like “What was the largest obstacle you faced during your onboarding?
+While they don’t have the long-term experience or full insight into the company’s culture, new employees have a unique and relevant perspective to offer candidates.
+Project44 interviewed a few employees to share their first impressions and experiences with the company by asking questions like, “What was the largest obstacle you faced during your onboarding?
 How did you overcome this challenge?” and “How are employees empowered to help shape or participate in the office culture?”
 This helps candidates know what to expect and how to prepare for their potential role.